Meet the field team and their supervisors

 Anka Bedetti – Tracking and ID Study Project Manager

 Originally from Belgium, Anka started calling South Africa home in 2010 after graduating with an MSc in Population Dynamics where she studied the home ranges of giant elephant shrew in Tanzania.
 Her career started off as a research intern for Endangered Wildlife Trust working on their wildlife and roadkill project, after which she accepted the position as an elephant research assistant in the Greater Mapungubwe area, allowing her passion for elephant conservation to grow for two years.
 Thereafter she gained experience as an assistant manager on a game reserve in the Lowveld, finally joining Elephants Alive in 2016 as the Tracking and ID study Projects Manager.

-Ronnie Makukule – Research Assistant and Bee Project Manager
+Ronny Makukule – Research Assistant and Bee Project Manager

-Ronnie has been involved with Elephants Alive since he was a young boy, and his ability to identify known individuals has continued to be an asset to the team.
+Ronny has been involved with Elephants Alive since he was a young boy, and his ability to identify known individuals has continued to be an asset to the team.
 After matriculating in 2012, he studied Environmental Education at Southern African Wildlife College, and then joined the Timbavati Foundation as an Environmental Monitor working with local community schools.
-After 2 years, Ronnie returned to his roots, joining Elephants Alive in 2016 as a Research Assistant.
-Ronnie has also become our leading beekeeper, gaining experience and knowledge in bee husbandry.
+After 2 years, Ronny returned to his roots, joining Elephants Alive in 2016 as a Research Assistant.
+Ronny has also become our leading beekeeper, gaining experience and knowledge in bee husbandry.
 We eagerly await the honey that will be harvested due to his hard work and dedication.

 Tammy Eggeling – Researcher